Intrepid travellers explore the world's most wondrous places - discovering real people and cultures and having incredible life experiences.

 Accommodation: West Coast

 The rugged West Coast is hemmed between the Tasman Sea and the imposing Southern Alps, making for spectacular contrasts in the surrounding scenery.
-Two glaciers are located only 25 km from each other and are unique in the world as they seem to nearly reach the ocean.
+The two glaciers are located only 25 km from each other and are unique worldwide as they nearly reach the ocean.

-Named after Sir William Fox, New Zealand’s Prime Minister from 1869 to 1872, Fox Glacier describes both the glacier and the nearby village.
-Like its twin, Franz Josef, the glacier descends from the Southern Alps down into temperate rainforest just 300 metres above sea level.
+Named after Sir William Fox, New Zealand’s Prime Minister from 1869 to 1872, Fox Glacier describes the glacier and the nearby village.
+Like its twin, Franz Josef, the glacier descends from the Southern Alps into temperate rainforest 300 metres above sea level.

-Bruce Bay is a small settlement of only 6 residents as well as several holiday houses.
-Bruce Bay beach recently (2014) voted one of NZ's top beaches.
+Bruce Bay is a small settlement of only six residents and several holiday houses.
+Bruce Bay beach recently (2014) was voted one of NZ's top beaches.